 Perfect for:

-- Modern flats with limited ceiling height
+Modern flats with limited ceiling

-- Transitional apartments with muted colour schemes
+Transitional apartments with muted colour schemes

-- Entry corridors that need soft, intentional lighting
+Entry corridors that need soft, intentional lighting

 Design Considerations: Keep It Light, Keep It Right